 - Submit Functional Abilities Statement of Understanding Form

-- Meet Accuplacer or ACT scores (lower scores require prep classes)
+- Meet Accuplacer or ACT scores - see below (lower scores require prep classes)

 - Math - 50